Spiritual assistance in prisons, healthcare facilities and the army

 KEY FINDINGS

-2. With the exception of Belgium, belief minorities enjoy fewer rights than religious minorities.
+3. With the exception of Belgium, belief minorities enjoy fewer rights than religious minorities.

 RECOMMENDATIONS

-1. A far-reaching reform of the spiritual care system is needed in Greece, Italy and Spain.
+1. A far-reaching reform of the spiritual care system is needed in Cyprus, Greece, Italy and Spain.
 Reform may move in the direction of suppressing the position of chaplain and expanding the right of the representatives of religious/belief organizations to visit inmates, patients and military personnel, or of extending chaplaincy rights to a wider range of RBMs.

 2. As far as chapels are concerned, increasing the number of "multi-faith spaces" seems to be the best strategy to redress the disparity between RBMs which enjoy the right to a chapel and those which do not.
 This strategy could have the additional advantage of stimulating interreligious dialogue.

-3. The right of military personnel to be exempt from duty on religious holidays and the right of inmates to receive food not prohibited by their religion/conviction should be implemented in a less discretionary way by military and prison authorities.
+3. The right of military personnel to be exempt from duty on religious holidays and the right of inmates to receive food not prohibited by their religion/belief should be implemented in a less discretionary way by military and prison authorities.

-In Greece, Italy, and Spain, only the majority churches are entitled to have their own chaplains and chapels.
+In Cyprus, Greece, Italy, and Spain, only the majority churches are entitled to have their own chaplains and chapels.
 RBMs do not have this right, even when the number of their members would be sufficient to justify the presence of a chaplain or the existence of a chapel.
 For this reason, the system in place in these countries risks being discriminatory.

 INTERACTIVE INFOGRAPHICS